isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/C%20Div%20Volleyball.png)

-8 years after PL first established the Volleyball team, the PL ‘C’ Division Volleyball Team finally made history by clinching 3 d position in the East Zone ‘C’ Division Volleyball Championships and qualified for the nationals.
+8 years after PL first established the Volleyball team, the PL ‘C’ Division Volleyball Team finally made history by clinching 3&nbsp;d&nbsp;position in the East Zone ‘C’ Division Volleyball Championships and qualified for the nationals.
 The Volleyball girls trained 3 times a week and took part in a number of competitions to prepare themselves.
 During the East Zone ‘C’ Division Volleyball Championships 2016, the girls displayed great resilience to overcome injuries and illnesses and managed to beat some traditionally strong teams.
-The Volleyball girls will continue to put in their best effort during the nationals to bring honour to the school.
+The Volleyball girls will continue to put in their best effort during the nationals to bring honour to the school.&nbsp;

 **Students' Reflections:**

-"To achieve something no one had ever achieved before in this school during our school’s 100 th anniversary is definitely unforgettable.
+"To achieve something no one had ever achieved before in this school during our school’s 100&nbsp;th&nbsp;anniversary is definitely unforgettable.
 I have learnt to push myself beyond my boundaries and always to persevere.
 Also, I have learnt the importance of teamwork and team spirit.
-I am looking forward to more of these experiences to come!"  <br>
+I am looking forward to more of these experiences to come!"&nbsp; <br>
-**_Yap Jing Yi, Nadia, Vice-Captain of the PL C Division Volleyball Team_**
+**_Yap Jing Yi, Nadia, Vice-Captain of the PL C Division Volleyball Team_**&nbsp;

 "On the first day of the competition, we were surprised that we managed to beat our strong opponent despite playing the match immediately after our Sec 2 Camp.
 What was even more unimaginable was that we actually reached the nationals.
-This was beyond my expectations and it will be an experience I can never forget."  <br>
+This was beyond my expectations and it will be an experience I can never forget."&nbsp; <br>
-**_Faith Andreali M. Bunoan, team member of the PL C Division Volleyball Team_**
+**_Faith Andreali M. Bunoan, team member of the PL C Division Volleyball Team_**&nbsp;